Theatre in the Backyard, Cape Town

 – private theatre production

-– hotel pickup and drop off (if centrally located)
+– hotel pickup and drop off

 Exclusions: